Raven Saunders, the masked shot putter who won silver in Tokyo, qualifies for final

 It was Raven Saunders, of course — the theatrical American shot put standout who uses the pronouns they and them and brings their own distinctive style to every meet they attend.

-Saunders was throwing Thursday at the Olympics, wearing a full-faced black mask and bronze sunglasses and their hair dyed neon green on one side and purple on the other.
-Saunders refers to this as the “Hulk” look, one that helps them feel like a superhero getting ready to hurl that 8.8-pound hunk of metal.
+And that's a threat to add another medal to the silver they took in Tokyo.
+And a mental-health advocate.
+And a role model.
+And a reminder to the world that the Olympics are a bridge that can reach well beyond sports.

-After scratching on their first throw, they recorded 17.93 meters on their second and 18.62 on their final to secure a spot for Friday’s final.
+“It is one way to make me stand out and encourage other women,” Saunders said of their shot-put persona.
+“A lot of younger athletes are coming through and they really push their own styles.”

-Saunders won a silver medal at the Tokyo Games and, at the ceremony, crossed their arms and formed an “X” with their wrists.
+After scratching on their first throw, they recorded 17.93 meters on their second and 18.62 on their final to ensure their spot in the final.
+As usual, it will be as interesting to see what Saunders wears as how far they throw.

 The 28-year-old from Charleston, South Carolina, competed at Southern Illinois before transferring to Ole Miss.
 They won NCAA shot put titles at both schools, in 2015 and 2016.